apitestbase/apitestbase.github.io/_docs/en/upgrade-from-old-version.md

 {% endtabs %}

 After the upgrade, clear your browser cache files (clearing last one hour is enough).
-Launch ATB, and refresh ATB UI page if it is open.
+Launch API Test Base, and refresh UI page if it is open.